terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/deployable-architectures/full-stack/README.md

 # IBM Cloud catalog example for Power infrastructure for regulated industries

 This example provisions the following infrastructure:
-- A VPC Infrastructure with 3 VPCs, 1 VSI in each in VPC
+- A VPC Infrastructure with 3 VPCs, 1 VSI in each VPC

 - A PowerVS workspace instance with the following network topology:
     - Creates two private networks: a management network and a backup network